CodeBytes94/learn-javascript/README.md

-# Learn CSS with CodeBytes
+# Learn JavaScript with CodeBytes
 You can find all the code from our Learn CSS series here!

 ## The Fundamentals